Piratkriegen/simporter_api/README.md

 # Data analysis
 - Document here the project: simporter_api
-- Description: Project Description
+- Description: API developed as a test to junior data engineer position
-- Data Source:
+- Data Source: Providaded by the company
-- Type of analysis:

-Please document the project the better you can.
+- Type of work: An API to conect a database to a web-service that plots graphs as as time-series.

 # Startup the project